samuraraujo/Experiments/experiments/ISWC2012/README.md

 You can rerun the script run.sh for recompute all results.

 ## Getting the Code
-You should checout the project using this command.
+You should checkout the project using this command.

 	git checkout https://github.com/samuraraujo/Experiments.git